michael-ziedalski/Dash-Twitter-App/README.md

 ## Overview

-This is a Twitter app built in Python with the Dash framework (https://plot.ly/products/dash/), meant to visualize user's tweets and display their sentiment scores.
-It is mostly an exercise in clean data visualization and rigorous programming.
+This is a Twitter app built in Python using the Dash framework, https://plot.ly/products/dash/, it is meant to simply visualize users' tweets and display the distributions of all their sentiment scores.
+It is mostly an exercise in clean data visualization and building an app.

 ## Usage and installation